Ibrahim-Hassan74/EStoreX/README.md

 ## 🔹 Overview

 E-StoreX provides a robust backend platform for an e-commerce application that supports **multiple roles** (User, Admin, SuperAdmin) with **secure authentication and authorization**.
-It covers the complete e-commerce workflow, starting from **product management, browsing, and cart handling**, to **checkout, payments, notifications, and order lifecycle tracking**.
+It covers the complete e-commerce workflow, starting from **product management, browsing, and cart handling**, to **checkout, payments, notifications, background jobs, and order lifecycle tracking**.

 ---